Natural Fiber Rugs

 Thank you for your time!

-1. Sandy Henderson says:
+1. Sandy Pharr says:

 Seagrass requires a wide finish, like a fabric as the weave will ravel with a narrow edging.
 The fabric edgings will hold up well in high traffic.
 Usually the issue is the fabric getting dirty.
 We recommend spraying with a stain protector like Scotchguard.
 Also rotate your rug every year or 6 months to even out the wear.